usman-wf/linux-ctfs/azure/README.md

 If you leave this lab running, it's going to cost you $8/month, as it is running `Standard B1s` VM in Azure.
 Use the `terraform destroy` command to clean resources, once completed with CTFs.

+> [!NOTE]
+> You might encounter an error, if your Azure account is a Student guide, please look at [this work aroud.](https://github.com/g-now-zero/l2c-guides/blob/main/posts/ctf-azure-spot-instances-guide.md)

 ## Getting Started

 Follow these steps to set up and access your CTF lab environment: